Strategies for training and supporting CR nurses

-"When nurses perceive clinical trial subjects as guinea pigs, then we have the stage set for a problem," says Carlton A. Hornung, PhD, MPH, a professor of medicine in the department of epidemiology and population health and the director of the Office of Education and Career Development in the Clinical and Translational Science Institute of the University of Louisville (KY).
+"When nurses perceive clinical trial subjects as guinea pigs, then we have the stage set for a problem," says Carlton A. Hornung, PhD, MPH, a professor of medicine in the department of epidemiology and population health and the director of the Office of Education and Career Development in the Clinical and Translational Science Institute of the University of Louisville in Louisville, KY.

-"Patients and subjects in clinical trials are not guinea pigs," he contends.
+"Patients and subjects in clinical trials are not guinea pigs," Hornung says.
 "We start clinical trials from the basic ethical principle of equipoise, meaning we don't really know what the best care is, and we don't really know the best way to do something."
-Since researchers don't know what the best treatment is, it's most ethical to randomize patients to Treatment A and Treatment B with their informed consent, he explains.
+Since researchers don't know what the best treatment is, it's most ethical to randomize patients to treatment A and treatment B with their informed consent, he explains.

 "When we obtain informed consent, we explain to them that we don't know which treatment is best and their participation in the trial will help to answer that question for future patients," Hornung says.

-New research nurses should be told about how placebo-controlled trials work, and they can be reassured that the ethics and appropriateness of such studies are thoroughly reviewed by an institutional review board (IRB), says Mark Rothstein, JD, director of the Bioethics Institute at the University of Louisville School of Medicine.
+New research nurses should be told about how placebo-controlled trials work, and they can be reassured that the ethics and appropriateness of such studies are thoroughly reviewed by an IRB, says Mark Rothstein, JD, director of the Bioethics Institute at the University of Louisville School of Medicine.

-"We would also have them discuss the criteria that are used when a study is terminated, because it's either causing adverse consequences," he adds.
-"Or maybe it's been so successful that it can be extended to treat people in the control group when we have findings that a treatment has extraordinariy value."
+"We would also have them discuss the criteria that are used when a study is terminated because it's either causing adverse consequences," he adds.
+"Or maybe it's been so successful that it can be extended to treat people in the control group when we have findings that a treatment has extraordinarily value."